endlos99/xdt99/doc/MANUAL.md

 By default, the assembler will generate one binary for the entire program.
-This can lead to sparse programs containing large sections of zero bytes if the source is comprised of non-contiguous segments.
+This can lead to sparse programs containing large sections of zero bytes if the source comprises non-contiguous segments.
 We can avoid this by using the `SAVE` directive described below.

 The base option `-a` sets the base address for relocatable segments; if not set,